Vyral/base-template/_posts/2018-06-27-all-of-your-questions-about-va-eligibility-answered.md

 {% include youtube.html %}

-<br>People have approached me with a number of great questions about VA loan eligibility, so today I would like to highlight and addressed some of the things I’m most frequently asked.
+<br>People have approached me with a number of great questions about VA loan eligibility, so today I would like to highlight and address some of the things I’m most frequently asked.

 **“How do you get a VA loan?”**

-&nbsp;As simple as this question sounds, many people don’t know where to start with this process.
+&nbsp;As simple as this question sounds, many people don’t know where to start this process.
 To get a VA loan, you’ll need to visit a financial institution, like a bank, or a direct lender that is qualified to handle VA loans.
 We at American Mortgage Group would be happy to assist you in this pursuit.

 **“What determines how much you can borrow from the VA?”**